andreasdr/minitscript/README.md

 # 3. Functions/Callables

-See this example that shows user script functions and recursion.
+See this example that shows functions and recursion.

 Argument variables, parsed in function declarations are populated in function context with corresponding values.
 ```
 ...
-# user script function of recursive factorial computation
+# function of recursive factorial computation
 function: factorial($value)
 	console.log("factorial(): $value = " + $value)
 	if ($value == 0)